Today’s business landscape is evolving at a breakneck pace and technology has made it possible to measure almost everything.

 As mentioned earlier, there’s a lot of data – a lot of information – in modern business.
 You can measure everything from the number of people who visit your website and how long they stayed right down to whether or not the red or blue button gets more clicks.

-This brings up countless opportunities for information bias to impact your business in unintended ways.
+If the knowledge isn’t shared, it brings up countless opportunities for information bias to impact your business in unintended ways.
 I’ll focus on the most common.

 We do conversion optimization for everything from our lead generation forms and quizzes to sales pages and email subject lines.
 When done properly, they can have significant positive effects for your business.